 Why choose the Learning Pod?

-Students with learning disabilities have been greatly impacted over the past year.
+Students with learning disabilities have been greatly impacted over the past few years.
 There have been dramatic changes to the education support they can access, whether in the classroom or through online learning.
 Despite the dedicated efforts of teachers, we know that many students are falling through the cracks in the system.

 The constant shift between in-person and online learning has led to an incalculable amount of learning loss.
 This level of learning loss could affect our students well into adulthood.
 These students need immediate direct, specialized support in order to succeed.
 And that is where LDAHH is here to help.

 Our son is unique thinker, who was struggling to fit into the traditional public school system, and especially virtual school.
 He was reluctant to participate, felt shy and left out, and frustration often got in the way of learning .
 Now at LDAHH Learning Pod, he is flourishing in his relationships with peers and teachers who have patience, empathy and understanding for his individual strengths, a joy that motivates him to engage wholeheartedly in learning.

 In response to the pandemic, LDAHH is launching an in-person LEARNING POD to support our children.
 The vision for this program is to use highly skilled educators and proven practices to meet our students where they’re at, help them make gains in the areas where they have been struggling, and empower them to feel confident and excited about their learning again.
 We will work with each child’s strengths and identify key areas where they need the most support.
 Each day will include structured physical activities — proven to be effective for teaching students with learning disabilities and ADHD.